CMSgov/beneficiary-fhir-data/apps/bfd-model-idr/README.md

 ## `synthetic-data`

-The `synthetic-data` directory contains the synthetic data loaded into each of our environment's databases.
+The `../bfd-pipeline-idr/test_samples1` directory contains some synthetic-data, along with `../bfd-pipeline-idr/test_samples2`.

 **When adding new fields, take care to pass _every_ CSV into the `patient_generator.py` (see below) or else the resulting data may be invalid.**